xinbeibei/HM_and_TFbinding/README.md

 ## Tutorial

 You can check MYC/MYC_HM_TFbinding_tutorial.ipynb to see how the pipeline is implemented for MYC.
 This pipeline allows us to obtain Figure 2 and 3, which are main results in our paper.
-If you are inteseted in generating other figures or you want to report any problems, feel free to start an github issue or send an email to Beibei Xin at bxin@usc.edu.
+Note that only TF binding data in the GM12878 cells are incldued here.
+If you are inteseted in generating other figures, or obtaining binding data in the K562 and H1-hESC cell lines, or reporting any problem, feel free to start an github issue or send an email to Beibei Xin at bxin@usc.edu.

 ## Project home page